quicwg/version-negotiation/draft-schinazi-quic-version-negotiation.md

-If the server receives an Initial packet with a version it does not understand this will cause a connection failure and the server SHOULD send a Version Negotiation packet as defined in {{I-D.ietf-quic-transport}}
+If the server receives an Initial packet with a version it does not understand this will cause a connection failure and the server SHOULD send a Version Negotiation packet as defined in {{I-D.ietf-quic-transport}}.

-# Supported Versions Transport Parameter {#supported-versions}
+# Compatible Versions Transport Parameter {#compat-vers-tp}

-This document adds a new transport parameter, SupportedVersions:
+This document adds a new transport parameter, CompatibleVersions:

 ~~~~
 struct {
       select (Handshake.msg_type) {
          case client_hello:
-            QuicVersion supported_versions<4..2^8-4>;
+            QuicVersion supported_compatible_versions<4..2^8-4>;

-         case server_hello:
+         case encrypted_extensions:
-            QuicVersion version;
+            QuicVersion negotiated_compatible_version;
       }
-} SupportedVersions;
+} CompatibleVersions;
 ~~~~

-The client's "supported_versions" parameter lists the versions it supports in decreasing order of preference.
-The server's parameter lists the version it has selected.
+The client's "supported_compatible_versions" parameter lists the versions it supports in decreasing order of preference.
+The server's "negotiated_compatible_version" parameter lists the version it has selected.
 If the client does not send this transport parameter, the server MUST assume that the client only supports the version it used for the Initial packet and MUST NOT send its own parameter.

+Clients MAY include versions following the pattern 0x?a?a?a?a in their supported_compatible_versions.
+Those versions are reserved to exercise version negotiation (see the Versions section of {{I-D.ietf-quic-transport}}), and MUST be ignored by the server when parsing supported_compatible_versions.

 # Compatible Versions